yash-prakash-sharma/yash-prakash-sharma.github.io/README.md

-# 🖥️ Terminal Portfolio - Kumar Jyotirmay
+# 🖥️ Terminal Portfolio - Yash Prakash Sharma

 A hacker-themed portfolio website with terminal aesthetics and typewriter effects.